Audio Visual Media Production with Events Livestreaming HND

 - Graphics and Overlays – How to create real-time graphics, lower-thirds, and overlays for polished broadcasts.

-- On-Site Production Management – How to coordinate crews, manage schedules, and paperwork, work to a budget and handle live event logistics.
+- On-Site Production Management – How to coordinate crews, manage schedules, paperwork, work to a budget and handle live event logistics.

 - Post-Production and Content Editing – How to create, edit and refine recorded live content for on-demand viewing and social media distribution.